ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 ![](get-product-name.png)

-If the user does not give the product or company name a specific node identify the missing parameter and goes back to the node to ask the question again.
+During the dialog execution if the end user does not give the product or the company name, a specific node in the dialog flow identify the missing parameters and routes back the dialog flow to the node asking for the missing parameter.
+The figure below illustrates the 'Jump to...' constraint added to the node definition so the dialog flow goes back to the 'Get Product name' node.

 ![](no-product-name.png)